Eurovision Song Contest 2026: Postcards

-The "postcards" are short video introductions shown on television while the stage is being prepared for the next entry.
-Produced by Mödling-based Gebhardt Productions and filming since October 2025, the postcards will feature the competing artists "immersed" in various scenic locations across Austria, with a physical postcard made for each.
+The "postcards" were short introductory video sequences broadcast on television while the stage was being prepared for the next entry.
+Produced by the Mödling-based company Gebhardt Productions and filmed between October 2025 and April 2026, the postcards depicted the competing artists "immersed", by means of projection and chroma keying, in a variety of scenic locations across Austria.
+A physical postcard was produced for each.
+The following locations were used for each participating country: